aleen42/PersonalWiki/post/how_to_draw/how_to_draw.md

 #### 2.4 Canny Non-maximum Suppression

 Non-Maximum suppression is applied to "thin" the edge.
-As you can see, after applying gradient calculation, the edge extracted from the gradient value is still quite blurred.
+As you can see, after applying the gradient calculation, the edge extracted from the gradient value is still quite blurred.
 With respect to criterion 3, there should only be one accurate response to the edge.
-Thus non-maximum suppression can help to suppress all the gradient values to 0 except the local maximal, which indicates location with the sharpest change of intensity value.
+Thus non-maximum suppression can help to suppress all the gradient values to 0 except the local maximal, which indicates a location with the sharpest change of intensity value.

 With the calculated `dirMap` and `gradMap` provided by the last step: